-Relieved, we turned up the Thames River for New London.
+Relieved, we hooked around campus and turned up the Thames River for New London.
 Wait a second.
 We get that someone with naming rights pined away for Mother England.
 That’s fine.
 But if it’s New London, shouldn’t it be New Thames?
 Or leave the “New” off altogether.
 All we ask for is a little consistency.

 Actually we also ask for floating docks.
 New London is a huge boating town, but the wonders of floating docks seem lost on them.
 Lots of pilings though.

 New London is in Connecticut.
 Connecticut is the last new state we’ll see by boat this go round.
-Unless we go to the west coast at some distant point in time, the next new state probably will be Wisconsin if we cruise up to Lake Superior, and right now we have no plans to cruise up to Lake Superior.
-The Wreck of the Edmund Fitzgerald and all.
-So mostly we’re done with new states, but we’ve been to twenty-three of them—plus D.C. and five Canadian provinces—which we think is pretty solid.
+Unless we go to the west coast at some distant point in time, the next new state probably will be Wisconsin if we cruise up to Lake Superior, and right now we have no plans to cruise up to Lake Superior, what with The Wreck of the Edmund Fitzgerald and all.
+So mostly we’re done with new states, but we’ve boated through 23 of them—plus D.C. and 5 Canadian provinces—which we think is pretty solid.

-The great family folks at Burr’s weren’t sure where to put us, but we finally slid in along the inside of the fuel dock.
+The great family folks at Burr’s weren’t sure where to put us, bu after some visible head-scratching while we sat in the current, they finally told us to slide in along the inside of the fuel dock.
+So we did.

 We’d wanted to stop at some other towns—like Mystic—but all those weather delays finally became an issue.
 So today was just a long slog through Long Island Sound.
 Everybody look what’s going down.
-At least it was a decent day to travel.
+At least it was a pretty decent day to travel to New York.

-Which is a good thing, because Oscar is all about being near the action.
+To be precise, we’re in Port Jefferson, right near the action.
+Which is a good thing because Oscar is all about being near the action.

 Next stop, City Island.
 Then Liberty Landing.
 The East River hopefully will be our last challenging stretch, but we’re excited about passing under the Brooklyn Bridge and seeing some other new New York stuff.